talkkonnect/talkkonnect/README.md

 ## Quick Start Readymade talKKonnect Downloadable Images for SD Cards

+### Notes on How to Use Raspberry Pi Imager Otherwise the Ready Made images below Will NOT WORK!!
+* Click Choose Device (select No Filtering)
+* Click Choose OS (Use Custom) choose the talkkonnect img downloaded
+* Choose Storage
+* Click Next
+* Would you like to apply OS customization settings?
+NO!!!!!
+* All existing data on Mass Storage Device will be Erased.
+Yes

 ### talkkonnect Version 2 (64 Bit) Quick Download Link for Pre-Made SD Card Image for Use with Raspberry PI tested on Pi 4 series and USB Sound Card ###
 * This Image Was Created On 12/Janruary/2024 and Runs Debian Bookworm (Released December 11th 2023) along with talkkonnect version 2.37.01 Released 31/December/2023
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry Pi 4 and USB Sound Card](https://drive.google.com/file/d/1P_2JU4MxTwEF-We1ODEAphg9rKyPiHhT/view?usp=sharing)